 The partner of the Checkpoint Charlie Foundation in publicizing the City of Berlin Scholarship in the United States is Brooklyn-based Friends of Firefighters, Inc., a charitable organization that provides a diverse array of support services to help firefighters who were on duty on September 11th and their families.

-The scholarship is open to persons born between 1986 and June 2002 who demonstrate financial need.
-At least one parent must be an FDNY employee (or former employee who was in service in September 2001) who was killed, injured or declared incapable of working as a result of the attacks of September 11, 2001 in New York.
+The scholarship is open to persons who demonstrate financial need.
+At least one parent must be an FDNY employee or first responder (or former employee / first responder who was in service in September 2001) and was officially declared incapable of working (sample see here: Award of Accident Disability Retirement of FDNY) as a result of the attacks of September 11, 2001 in New York.

 (all files are in mp4 format and will open in a new window.
 To download, right click and select “save as”)